ItamarSerafim/ngchat/README.md

 - [x] Make it pretty.

 ### TODO(update):
-1) [ ] Fix close button icon size
+1) [ ] Fix close button icon size.
-2) [ ] Fiz messages animation:
+2) [ ] Fix messages animation:
-        When the user clicks the close icon all messages animation.
+        When the user clicks the close icon all messages animate.
 Prevent them from doing so.
-3) [ ] Refactor io.services
+3) [ ] Refactor io.services.
-4) [ ] Allow users to send public messages others in the same room.
+4) [ ] Allow users to send public messages to others users in the same room.
 Now they can only send messages to everyone or private messages to another user.
-    The message should apper like this:
+    The message should appear like this:
-    Mike to Brian : Hi, Brian
+    Mike to Brian : Hi, Brian.

     When a user choose to talk privatly to another user a new view(room) show be created.
-5) [ ] Allow user to create a new room.
+5) [ ] Allow the user to create a new room.
 Right now there's only two rooms.
-6) [ ] For distante future: Allow the user to use or upload an avatar
+6) [ ] For a distante future: Allow the user to use or upload an avatar.

 ## Running